QADavidCalvo/David-Calvo/src/test/java/monefy/Exploratory_Test.md

 - Add balance to all accounts

 #### Test notes:
 - Once the app is opened there are no information about the current accounts shown in the screen, so I needed to find the access to the desired section.
-I found it after tap on the three vertical buttons at the topbar and after tapp on the accounts option.
+I found it after tap on the three vertical dots button at the topbar and after tapp on the accounts option.
 Once I accessed to the account info I tapped on the + icon to access to a screen where I could add a new account, setting the name "Cuenta bancaria", the initial balance "50.000,00€, and an image for that account.
 I set to start with that balance since 2021/01/01.
 After that tapped on the add account button on the header and then the new account appeared in the accounts list with the current balance.
 Because there were two preconfigured accounts, I added "500€" as initial balance for the cash and "2000€" for the payment card, both starting the first day of this month.
 Then in the main screen I saw all those amounts added as a green value in the middle of the screen.

 --------------------------------------------------------------------------